KEEP THE HEAT INSIDE • BE MORE COMFORTABLE • SAVE MONEY & ENERGY

 Machias Workshop, December 2018

 South Portland Workshop

 One goal of 350 Greater Portland and The Sierra Club is to build community engagement and support for climate action efforts in South Portland.
 They hosted, in partnership with the South Portland Energy & Recycling Committee and SMCC, a Window Dressers Community Workshop for South Portland residents January 5-10, 2019.
-317 inserts were made at this workshop and 350 Maine provided lunch for 2 of the 5 days, along with volunteers for several shifts.
+317 inserts were made at this workshop.
+350 Maine provided volunteers for several shifts and lunch for 2 of the 5 days.